10 Things to Do This Bank Holiday WeekendEllie Pool

-The first of the May bank holidays are fast approaching, so you’re probably on the hunt for things to do for all the family and that’s why we’re here to help.
+The first of the May bank holidays is fast approaching, so you’re probably on the hunt for things to do for all the family and that’s why we’re here to help.

 We’re going to be sharing with you our top 10 things you can do over the bank holiday weekend that will keep family members of all ages entertained.

 One of the most popular things to do when the sun is shining down on a British bank holiday is to head to the beach.

 The UK’s coastlines are stunning destinations in all weathers, so a perfect place to head during the bank holiday.
 Whether you go sunbathing and splashing in the sea or for a bike ride along the pier, British beaches hold so much potential for fun for all the family.

 If you fancy finding your nearest beach or exploring a little further from home, websites such as Nearest Beach can help you find the perfect beach for your family adventure.